 Chemical Warmers.
 Chemical warmers can be used in your gloves and boots for added protection on colder days.
 For the foot warmers, I prefer the insole style which covers the whole bottom of the boot, to the toe warmers which only cover the toe.
 Or use both styles to make a toasty warm toe sandwich!

 Winter Boots.
 Your boots should be rated for cold weather.
 Regular hiking boots do not provide adequate protection.
+I have a pair of Ugg Adirondack boots that keep my feet warm in most weather.

 Micro Spikes.
 You will need micro spikes that slip on over your boots for getting around on the ice.
 Please be sure to try them on with your boots before arriving.
 Also note, the diamond style grips are not sufficient on sloped terrain.